sparkflows/sparkflows-docs/docs/tutorials/data-science/earthquake-prediction.rst

 Random Forest Regression Workflow for Earthquake Prediction
 -----------------------------------------------------------
 Random Forest Regression model belongs to family of bagging regression.
 It is a supervised learning model that uses ensemble learning method for regression.
-Ensemble learning method is a technique that combines predictions from multiple models to make prediction accurately than a single model.
+Ensemble learning method is a technique that combines predictions from multiple models to make prediction more accurately than a single model.

 Features of Random Forest:-